PaulReekers/scrum-burndown-tool/readme.md

     * * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1

-There is a scheduled command that refreshes all the active burndown boards at 07:00.
+There is a scheduled command at 8AM and 6PM, that checks if the current day is saved for all the active boards.
+If already saved nothing is updated else the new data will be fetched.

 Check if its correctly saved.